ibm-ecm/wpxt-file-type-plugin/README.md

 * IBM Content Navigator 2.0.3.0 or later

 ### Installing the plug-in
-This plug-in is a little bit different from other plug-ins, because it needs to have access to the repositories to fetch the Workplace XT preferences document.
-That means you have to install and configure the plug-in from another desktop than the *admin* desktop.
-So you should connect as an admin to any other desktop and access the admin feature using the icon of the *Administration View* feature on the left of the screen.
+This plug-in is a little bit different from other plug-ins, because it needs to have access to the repository to fetch the Workplace XT preferences document.
+Since repositories are not already connected with the current user when using the *admin* desktop, you will have to connect manually if you're using this desktop.
+I would recommend connecting as an administrator to any other desktop and access the *admin* feature using the icon of the *Administration View* feature on the left of the screen, that will save you the logon for each repository.

 1. Copy the [plug-in's jar](https://github.com/ibm-ecm/wpxt-file-type-plugin/releases) in a location accessible by your ICN instance, or by all instances if you're using a clustered environment, or replicate it to all instances in the same location.
-2. Access the admin feature in a normal desktop (do not use the admin desktop as mentioned above) > _Plug-Ins_ and click _New Plug-In_.
+2. Access the *admin* desktop or the *Administration View* feature in a normal desktop > _Plug-Ins_ and click _New Plug-In_.
 3. Enter the full path of the plug-in's jar and click Load.
 4. Set up the initial configuration to fit best your needs.
 See the [configuration](https://github.com/ibm-ecm/wpxt-file-type-plugin#configuration) section for more details on all options.